The Different Types Of Boat Trailers

 If you are looking for a single axle boat trailer that can accommodate boats up to 25’ long, you could be looking at spending up to $4,000 for a single axle boat trailer that can accommodate the boat.

-Tandem Axle Boat Trailer
+Tandem Axle

 A tandem axle trailer has two sets of axles that are positioned one right after the other.
 These types of trailers can help handle more weight and are great for higher speeds and the conditions of the highway.
 These are ideal for heavier boats and can accommodate boats that are 18’ to 25’ long.
 The downside is the price of these trailers.
 Due to their higher weight capacities, they are more expensive.
 For a tandem axle boat trailer, you can expect to spend $1,500 to $5,000.

-Triple Axle Boat Trailers
+Triple Axle

 For a heavy-duty model of boat transport, the triple axle boat trailers are the best option.
 The only downside, besides price, is that they have to be pulled by a tow vehicle with high torque and heavy-duty diesel engines.
 Most private boat owners are not going to have these types of trailers because they prefer compact watercraft, but if you are looking to buy one of these, they can range in price from $5,000 to $8,000 or more.

-Personal Watercraft Trailers
+Personal Watercraft

 Personal watercraft, also known as PWC, are things like a Jet Ski.
-These can be transported on a miniature trailer with a single-axle.
+These can be relocated on a miniature trailer with a single-axle.
 These cost between $500 and $2,000 depending on the style you want.
 These prices are typically factored based on weight capacity, accessories, and size.

-Kayak and Canoe Trailers
+Kayak & Canoe

 These trailers are used to carry smaller watercraft like a kayak or a canoe.
 They can be purchased for a single carry or multiple boats.
 Depending on the size, weight capacity, and materials, these could cost anywhere from $600 to $2,000 for a single kayak trailer.
 If you are looking for a trailer to carry multiples, you could see costs rise to over $5,000 depending on the design and durability.